 Fellow Since 2001

-This profile was prepared when Sharad Parajuli was elected to the Ashoka Fellowship in 2001.
+This description of Sharad Parajuli's work was prepared when Sharad Parajuli was elected to the Ashoka Fellowship in 2001.

 To improve health care in rural Nepal, Anil Parajuli runs "medical treks" that take foreign doctors into remote villages to treat the sick, train health care workers, and introduce additional development programs.